Favourited 420 times

 This is not the lap of luxury.
 You would be living at or around the barn and spending most of your time outside and away from heaters and air-conditioning.
 It's rustic.
 Many people who've stayed here love it.
 If you like camping, then you'll probably do great.
 If you are a person who needs a shower every day, ironed linens, or a bidet, then this place probably isn't a good fit for you.

 We live pretty close to Mohican State Park, as well as some rivers and lakes.
 Our area hosts a lot of canoeing, hiking, bike trails, and an outdoor adventure place with ziplines and climbing walls and that sort of thing.
-We have a couple cars, so you shouldn't have too much trouble arranging trips into town, nights out, grocery runs, etc.
+We have a couple cars, so you shouldn't have too much trouble arranging trips into town, nights out, grocery runs, etc. We have a canoe and tackle that may be borrowed, and a trailer to transport it with.

 In my opinion, you can find the best that the Midwest has to offer on and around our farm.
 The stars are really something too, as well as the views afforded by our elevation.
 Same goes for sunrises and sets.